A Trilogy of Roma and the East

 ⋅⋅⋅⋅⋅⋅ her captor, the age’s most illustrious Roman general,

-a man of extraordinary insight whose deepest passion
+a man of extraordinary insight whose deepest passion is

-is for ever-expanding Roman rule and order worldwide—
+to see ever-expanding Roman rule and order worldwide—

 for which he is bitterly opposed by a conniving new emperor,